edmiranda/aws-kafka-example-cicd/README.md

 ```

-#### 5) After creation of infrastructure resources, copy ./infrastructure-as-code/* into IaC and copy ./funcionario-app/* into Funcionario, add changes + commit + push.
+#### 5) After creation of infrastructure resources, We will prepare Funcionario application.
 **Application Structure Folders:**
 - *k8s/* for Kubernetes Resources <--- Important change the AWS Account Number on the manifests
 - *consumer/* for consumer application